telerik/ajax-docs/api/server/Telerik.Web.UI/RadDockZone.md

 ## Properties

+###  AllowedDocks `DockCollection`

+Specifies the UniqueNames of the RadDock controls, that will be allowed to dock in the zone.

+###  ClientIDMode `ClientIDMode`

+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

+###  CssClassFormatString `String`

+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

 ###  Docks `DockCollection`

 Gets a collection of the RadDock objects inside the RadDockZone.
             It will return an empty collection if there are no RadDocks in the zone.

-###  Controls `ControlCollection`

-###  EnableEmbeddedSkins `Boolean`

-###  TagKey `HtmlTextWriterTag`

-###  CssClassFormatString `String`
+###  EnableAjaxSkinRendering `String`

-###  SupportsRenderingMode `Boolean`

-###  FitDocks `DockCollection`

-Gets or sets a value, indicating whether the RadDockZone will set the size
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests
-            of the docked RadDock controls to 100% depending on its Orientation.

 #### Remarks
-When Orientation is Horizontal, the Height of the docked RadDock controls
-            will become 100%, otherwise the Width will become 100%.

-###  HighlightedCssClass `String`

-Gets or sets a CSS class name, which will be applied when the RadDockZone is highlighted.
-            If this property is not set, the control will not have a highlighted style.

-###  UniqueName `String`

-Gets or sets the unique name of the control.
-If this property is not set, the control ID will be
-            used instead.
-RadDockLayout will throw an exception if it finds two RadDockZone controls with the same UniqueName.

-###  Orientation `Orientation`

-Gets or sets a value that specifies the dimension in which docked RadDock controls are arranged.
-            If this property is not set the orientation will be vertical.

-###  MinWidth `Unit`

-Gets or sets the minimum width of the RadDockZone control.
-The default value is "10px".

-###  MinHeight `Unit`

-Gets or sets the minimum height of the RadDockZone control.
-The default value is "10px".

-###  LayoutID `IDockLayout`

-###  AllowedDocks `DockCollection`

-Specifies the UniqueNames of the RadDock controls, that will be allowed to dock in the zone.
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  RegisterWithScriptManager `Boolean`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  Skin `String`

-Gets or sets the skin name for the control user interface.

-#### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`